Skip to Content Skip to Footer

 An ethical, detail-oriented, computer-proficient person who can work in a "team" setting, and who possesses effective organizational, communication (especially writing), and critical thinking skills.

 Yes, the programs housed in our Legal Studies Program (B.S. degree in Legal Studies, A.S. in Paralegal Studies, Paralegal Certificate) are all ABA-approved.
-Note that the Pre-Law Minor offered at Clayton State is not geared towards paralegals and is not approved by the ABA.
+Note that the Pre-Law Minor offered by the Department of Social Sciences is not geared towards paralegals and is not approved by the ABA.

-You should contact the CSU Financial Aid Office (678-466-4185) for all questions pertaining to financial aid.
+You should contact the CSU Financial Aid Office at (678) 466-4185 for all questions pertaining to financial aid.

 See the Registrar's Home Page for tuition/fees.
 For the Clayton State Admissions Office, call (678) 466-4115, or visit its web site on the University Home Page.